daviddias/awesome-hacking-locations/README.md

 #### Yoghut

 > Great coffee, acai bowls and bubble tea.
-Never crowded or noisy either so its good if you enjoy peace and quite for hacking.
+Never crowded or noisy either so its good if you enjoy peace and quiet for hacking.

 Webpage: https://yoghut.com/